vumichien/cocoindex/docs/docs/ops/storages.md

 | a collected row   | a relationship |
 | a field           | a property of relationship, or a property of source/target node, based on configuration |

-Note that the type used in different `RelationshipMapping`s should be unique.
+Note that the type used in different `Relationships`s should be unique.

-`cocoindex.storages.RelationshipMapping` is to describe mapping to relationships.
+`cocoindex.storages.Relationships` is to describe mapping to relationships.
 It has the following fields:

 *   `rel_type` (type: `str`): The type of the relationship.
-*   `source`/`target` (type: `cocoindex.storages.NodeReferenceMapping`): Specify how to extract source/target node information from the collected row.
+*   `source`/`target` (type: `cocoindex.storages.NodeFromFields`): Specify how to extract source/target node information from specific fields in the collected row.
 It has the following fields:
     *   `label` (type: `str`): The label of the node.
     *   `fields` (type: `Sequence[cocoindex.storages.TargetFieldMapping]`): Specify field mappings from the collected rows to node properties, with the following fields:
         *   `source` (type: `str`): The name of the field in the collected row.